miso-xyz/PEunionUnpacker/README.md

 The main application works, you can successfully unpack & decrypt strings from protected applications by PEunion

-Reading the docummentation is highly recommended before/while using the application.
+Reading the documentation is highly recommended before/while using the application.
 # Tools provided in the app
 * Info about the protected file
   * Protected File(s) name